Tourist Third Cabin - Scandinavian-American Line - 1928

 Brochure Cover for the Scandinavian-American Line Tourist Third Cabin from 1928.
 Inset Photo: Young men from American preparatory schools traveling to Denmark on the aft Tourist Third Cabin Promenade Deck of the SS Hellig Olav from New York on 23 July 1927.
 GGA image ID # 120a4cb48f

-8-Page brochure from the Scandinavian-American Line packs a lot of information and interior photographs of their Tourist Third Cabin accommodations, rates of passage, and other information for passengers.
-Produced by the New York office for American tourists to Europe.
+8-Page brochure from the Scandinavian-American Line packs considerable information and interior photographs of their Tourist Third Cabin accommodations, rates of passage, and other information for passengers.

 Scandinavian-American Line, Founded in 1880.
 Direct Mail and Passenger Service Between New York — Kristiansand, Oslo, Copenhagen, with Frequent Service to and from Canada.